The 5 Shortest Mountains in the World

 #3 Mount Tenpō, Japan

 Perching along the banks of Osaka’s Aji River, Mt.
-Tenpō is a man-made mound, initially created in the 19th century as a by-product of the nearby river’s dredging, designated as a countermeasure against flooding as well as a mean to increase its capacity to allow the passing of large vessels.
-The mountain’s original elevation was 20 meters, however, its height was reduced to merely 4.5 meters as part of it was bulldozed for military use, while later, the depletion of groundwater caused it to sink even more.
+Tenpō is a man-made mound, initially created in the 19th century as a by-product of the nearby river’s dredging, designated as a countermeasure against flooding as well as a means to increase its capacity to allow the passing of large vessels.
+The mountain’s original elevation was 20 meters; however, its height was reduced to merely 4.5 meters as part of it was bulldozed for military use, and later, the depletion of groundwater caused it to sink even more.

-Despite practically being a small piece of elevated area, the shorter than giraffe mountain is officially recognized by Japan’s Geospatial Information Authority as a mountain.
-Moreover, two dedicated fans established Mount Tenpō Mountaineering Club, organizing events and providing climbing certificates for “climbers”.
+Despite practically being a small piece of elevated area, the shorter-than-a-giraffe mountain is officially recognized by Japan’s Geospatial Information Authority as a mountain.
+Moreover, two dedicated fans established the Mount Tenpō Mountaineering Club, organizing events and providing climbing certificates for “climbers.”

-Hilariously, the mountain is part of Tenpōzan park, a verdant public space covered with several artificially made hills, all of which are significantly taller than the supposed mountain, whose peak is marked by a square shaped pavement with a diagonally placed stone in its middle, accounting for actual summit.
+Hilariously, the mountain is part of Tenpōzan Park, a verdant public space covered with several artificially made hills, all of which are significantly taller than the supposed mountain, whose peak is marked by a square-shaped pavement with a diagonally placed stone in its middle, marking the actual summit.

 The summit of Mount Tenpō